 The town is nearly 10,000 feet above sea level, but the trailhead is at 11,542 feet.
 You’ll be above the tree line not long into the climb, so brace yourself for spectacular mountain views.
 The 2.8-mile loop has a total elevation rise of less than 700 feet, and you’ll see beautiful wildflowers along the way.
 Remember that the trail is in its greatest shape throughout the summer.

 Blue Lakes Trail

-Sawmill Trail is a short hike that is ideal for novices and people who are not accustomed to higher elevations.
-This is an excellent summer hike because it is shaded for the most of the way and ends with a refreshing reservoir.
+Sawmill Trail is a short hike that is ideal for novices and people who are reluctant go on higher elevations.
+This is an excellent summer hike because it is shaded for most of the way and ends with a refreshing reservoir.
 Take in the surrounding mountain views from the reservoir, which are complemented by deep woodland.
 Before heading back, stop by the reservoir for a picnic lunch and to take in the gorgeous mountain landscape.

 If you are looking for more fun things other than Hiking in Breckenridge then check out this blog on other exciting activities in Breckenridge.

 The McCullough Gulch trek might be difficult at times, but the rewards are well worth the effort: lakes, waterfalls, wildflowers, mountain goats, and views of classic 13,000- and 14,000-foot peaks.
 The walk begins by following an ancient mine road, which leads to a footbridge and an old mining hut.
 You can either end your journey at the first lake or continue on to Upper Blue Reservoir.